joelhalen/droptracker-docs/docs/source/index.rst

 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+The **DropTracker** is a RuneLite plugin that tracks drops, achievements, collection logs, and personal bests at various different bosses through Old School RuneScape.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from `WiseOldMan <https://www.wiseoldman.net/>`_ to manage members, name-changes, and group associations.

+This documentation intends to ensure that your set-up and use of the DropTracker is as seamless and simple as it possibly can be.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`runelite` section for information on our RuneLite plugin, and the :doc:`discord_bot` section for information on our Discord bot.

 .. note::

    This project is under active development.
+If you find that something is missing from the docs, please `Reach out <https://www.droptracker.io/discord/>`_.

 Contents
 --------